Categories: Updates

 Electrostatic discharge (ESD) is a major hazard in industrial printing facilities, especially those with low humidity.

-This problem happens when static electricity builds up and then releases itself, which could damage sensitive electrical parts in printers and make printing less reliable.
+This issue occurs when static electricity accumulates and suddenly discharges, potentially damaging sensitive electronic components in printers and reducing overall system reliability.
 Static electricity can also lead to mistakes in printing, slower machine speeds, or even complete failure of the equipment.

 Use Shielded Cable Connectors